Joesepph/Joesepph/README.md

 - 🐧 Yes, Linux is my preffered OS.
 - 📫 How to reach me: markwer.dev@proton.me

-### Still at the stage of developing and learning the following skills:
+### At the stage of developing and learning the following skills:

 <p align="center">
   <a href="https://skillicons.dev">